opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### I did not receive a push notification that asks me to authenticate the corporate billing request.
 The push notifications for DWP Mobile may have been turned off for your phone.
 [See how you can turn on the notifications.](https://mobilefaq.digitalworkplace.gov.sg/Technical%20Support.html#3-push-notification)

-If you did not receive a push notification, you can still [set up corporate billing](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#how-do-i-set-up-corporate-billing).
+Note: if you did not receive a push notification, you can still [set up corporate billing](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#how-do-i-set-up-corporate-billing).

 ### My corporate billing request has expired.
 You will need to set up corporate billing again at the e-commerce store again.